louisbranch/luizbranco.com/content/post/go-benchmark.md

 [others](https://github.com/pquerna/ffjson) packages that offer better performance than `encoding/json`.

-Go benchmarks is a very handy tool, so use it to explore different algorithms and implementations.
+Go benchmark is a very handy tool, so use it to explore different algorithms and implementations.